ProspectOne/flexbalancer-js-docs/docs/FlexBalancers-Custom-Answers-API.md

 ## Provided functions

 We have prepared list of helpful functions that can be used inside your application.
-We will list types, interfaces and functions below.
+We will list types and functions with interfaces below.

 ### Types